Best waterproof speakers 2023: budget, portable, smart

 The Sonos Roam is a strong candidate for those looking for an off-roading, hiking, beach-combing, deep-diving speaker with a slim design and a feature set to rival the best of them.
 Given Sonos’s recent run of superb-sounding products, one that we can drop in our backpack and take on a ramble has been highly anticipated – especially since the Move, the company’s first battery-powered speaker, was more portly than portable in comparison.

-Sonically, the Roam is a decent effort, but we can't help feeling things have been flipped around somewhat, with Sonos' diminutive portable speaker swapping out truly detailed sound for a greater emphasis on usability, build quality and durability.
-That's not an entirely bad thing for an outdoors speaker (and we're admittedly being very harsh), but the Roam's slight lack of crystal clear detail, coupled with some rather average timing and dynamics, means it can't take the crown from its JBL competitors.
+Sonically, the Roam is an admirable effort, even if we can't help feeling that Sonos' diminutive portable swaps out truly detailed sound for a greater emphasis on usability, build quality and durability.
+That's not an entirely bad thing for an outdoors speaker, but the Roam's slight lack of crystal clear detail, coupled with some rather average timing and dynamics, means it can't take the crown from its JBL competitors.

-However, it's a nicely portable design with a pleasing, full-bodied sound, and unusually for this type of speaker, it can connect to your home wi-fi, making it suited to anyone wanting a speaker to slot into a well-developed Sonos ecosystem.
-Let's hope the sequel (whenever it arrives) steps up its game in the sound department, because only then will JBL really be sweating.
+However, it's a nicely portable design with a pleasing, full-bodied sound, and unusually for this type of speaker, it can connect to your home wi-fi (and thus get access to a host of music streaming platforms), making it suited to anyone wanting a speaker to slot into a well-developed Sonos ecosystem.
+Let's hope the sequel steps up its game in the sound department, because only then will JBL really be sweating.

 Bluetooth speaker: JBL Go 3